microsoft/coe-starter-kit/coe-cli/docs/aa4am/admin-install.md

 }
 ```

-2. Review the json and being the install using the following command
+2. Review the JSON and being the install using the following command

 ```bash
 coe aa4am install -f test.json